nabasawp/omni-icon/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-A modern icon management plugin with support for custom uploads, bundled icons, and 200,000+ Iconify icons across multiple page builders.
+A modern icon management plugin with support for custom uploads and 200,000+ Iconify icons across multiple page builders.

 == Description ==

-### Omni Icon: Modern icon management for WordPress
+### Omni Icon: Modern icon management solution for WordPress

 Omni Icon is a comprehensive icon management solution that seamlessly integrates icons across the WordPress ecosystem.
 Upload custom icons, use bundled icons, or access 200,000+ icons from Iconify with support for Gutenberg, Elementor, Bricks, Breakdance, and LiveCanvas.